When Panic Attacks Hit: A Biblical Path to Peace

 Not when you gain control,

-but when you trust the One who already has it.
+but when you trust the One who loves and accepts you because you are in Christ, your Redeemer.

 A Next Step for You

-If you’re tired of the cycle—the racing thoughts, the fear, the constant managing—you don’t need more information.
+If you’re tired of the cycle—fearful thoughts, panic symptoms, and the constant need to feel in control—you do not need more information.

 You need a simple, biblical way to respond in the moment.